sockcymbal/autodesk-fusion-mcp-python/README.md

 # Autodesk Fusion 360 MCP Integration

-This repository provides an integration between Autodesk Fusion 360 and AI assistants using the Model Context Protocol (MCP).
-It allows AI assistants like Claude to create and modify 3D models in Fusion 360 through simple API calls.
+The Fusion MCP (Model Context Protocol) application is an integration system that enables AI assistants to interact programmatically with Autodesk Fusion 360.
+This implementation specifically demonstrates how to create parametric 3D models through simple API calls, bridging the gap between conversational AI and CAD software.

 ## Overview